essameldin77/AWS-Serverless-REST-API-Architecture/README.md

 git clone <your-repo-url>
 cd serverless-rest-api
 2. Build the Application
 Use the SAM CLI to build the application.
-This step processes your template, installs dependencies and prepares everything for deployment. bash sam build
+This step processes your template, installs dependencies, and prepares everything for deployment. bash sam build